jalapeno/SRv6_dCloud_Lab/lab_2/lab_2-guide.md

     network 20.0.0.0/24
   commit
   ```
+* hopefully we can remove the following line:
 Log into the BGP route reflectors xrd05 and xrd06 and reset the bgp neighbor connections using _clear bgp *_

 ### Validate BGP routes